Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 Turning to diagnostics, we're very pleased to receive clearance from the U.S. FDA for two important tests that give clinicians the information they need to make better decisions for their patients.
 First, in a significant development, we were granted pre-market approval for the first companion diagnostic test using next-gen sequencing to screen for non-small-cell lung cancer.
 Our Oncomine Dx Target Test can simultaneously evaluate 23 genes associated with this disease and identify patients who may be a match for certain treatments.
 We developed the test in partnership with Novartis and Pfizer, and the goal is to expand its use beyond lung cancer in the future.
 This is an important milestone in our companywide effort to advance precision medicine and is a great example of the unique capabilities we have to support this global initiative.

 We also received 510(k) clearance to expand the use of our B.R.A.H.M.S.
 PCT-sensitive KRYPTOR assay to aid in antibiotic therapy decision-making.
-What this means is that the assay can help doctors decide when to administer antibiotics to patients with lower respiratory tract infections or when to safely discontinue antibiotics in those patients.
+What this means is that the assay can help doctors decide when to administer antibiotics to patients with lower respiratory tract infections, or when to safely discontinue antibiotics in those patients.
 As a specific biomarker for bacterial infection, our PCT test is an effective tool for addressing the challenge of antibiotic resistance.

 The second element of our growth strategy is to leverage our scale in APAC and emerging markets.
 The headline here is that we delivered another strong quarter, with both China and India delivering double-digit growth.
 It's clear that our scale is an important competitive advantage for us, particularly in these regions.

 We continue to increase our presence in emerging markets, and our teams are effectively leveraging those investments to drive growth.
 A good example from the quarter comes from the Middle East, where we strengthened our long-term relationship with the King Abdullah University of Science and Technology in Saudi Arabia, better known as KAUST.
 We participated in the opening of the KAUST Center of Excellence for Electron Microscopy, which is a technology we added through our acquisition of FEI.
-The KAUST collaboration is intended the accelerate research by bringing these highly sophisticated tools to local scientists and industries for applications ranging from nanoparticles to life sciences.
+The KAUST collaboration is intended to accelerate research by bringing these highly sophisticated tools to local scientists and industries for applications ranging from nanoparticles to life sciences.

 I'll also add that our electron microscopy business had strong performance again in Q2.
 As we approach the anniversary of the FEI acquisition in late September, the integration continues to go very smoothly.
 We're running ahead of our year one accretion targets, and that's driven by the combination of strong growth and synergies.
 Longer term, we're on track to deliver our year three synergy targets, and we're beginning to tap the many opportunities we have with FEI to create tremendous value for our customers.